Statistical bulletins and first releases

 The first release of HESA’s official student enrolment data for 2016/17 shows an increase in the number of students in higher education, a decline in part-time students, and over a quarter of first degree graduates gaining a first.

-Destinations of undergraduate leavers from higher education at alternative providers in England 2015/16
+Higher education undergraduate student enrolments and qualifications obtained at alternative providers in England 2015/16